Bread from the Sky — Modern Paraphrase | fresh.bible

 On the sixth day, something different happened.
 The people gathered twice as much — two omers per person instead of one.
 The leaders came to , confused.
 He explained:

 "This is what the Lord has commanded.
-Tomorrow is a day of solemn — a holy to the Lord.
+Tomorrow is a day of solemn rest — a holy Sabbath to the Lord.
 Bake what you want to bake, boil what you want to boil, and set aside whatever's left for the morning."

 So they did.
 And this time — the leftovers didn't rot.
 No worms.
 No smell.
 Perfectly preserved.

-told them:
+Moses told them:

 Here's the beautiful logic of it.
 God provided double on day six so they could on day seven.
-The same food that rotted when people hoarded it out of fear was perfectly preserved when God told them to set it aside for .
+The same food that rotted when people hoarded it out of fear was perfectly preserved when God told them to set it aside for rest.
 The difference wasn't the food.
 It was whether God authorized the saving. and anxiety can look identical from the outside — both involve putting something away for tomorrow.
 But one is trusting God's instructions.
 The other is trusting yourself more than God.

 They found nothing.